samgliu/Odinbook-Server/README.md

 # Feature:

 -   Sign up/in/out
--   Post/Comment/Like add/delete with picture
+-   Post/Comment/Like (add/delete with picture)
 -   Friend with other users
--   Profile Edit
+-   Profile and Avartar Edit
--   Real time chat
+-   Real time chatting system with notifications
+-   responsive view
+-   Infinite scrolling posts

 # config: